HarkHorning/AI_Assistant/README.md

 ## Tasks

+Share data with Gemini API to give greater conversation context.

-Find a way to parse responses to make them more human readable
+Find a way to parse responses to make them more human readable.

-have context beyond each question by storing previous conversations
+have context beyond each question by storing previous conversations.